QuiltServerTools/Ledger/docs/extensions/extensions.md

 3. Run your server and adjust the config as needed.
 The extension should provide information on how to configure it

 ## Available extensions
-- [Ledger Databases](https://www.curseforge.com/minecraft/mc-mods/ledger-databases) - Adds support for MySQL and H2
+- [Ledger Databases](https://www.curseforge.com/minecraft/mc-mods/ledger-databases) - Adds support for MySQL, H2, PostgreSQL, SQLite and MariaDB - [See documentation](ledger-databases.md).

 ## Features possible via extensions